marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 # Action status

-All actions have an `status` object of type `ActionStatus`, that provides information about the action's execution.
+All actions have an `status` object of type `ActionStatus`, that provides information about the action execution.

 You can read the action status at any point in time.
 The status object is immutable, so it will